 That the grant is to be used only for the defined purposes in the committee resolution and associated grant application.

-That update information is supplied to the council on request and as a requirement following the completion of the funded activity.
+That update information is supplied to the council on request and as a requirement following the completion of the funded activity or as an interim update.

 That successful grant applicants agree for details of their project to go on the Macclesfield Town Council website, social media pages and any other promotional literature.

+That if any changes are to be made to the project, permission is sought first from the finance committee.